 Posted On May 16, 2018

 Planning a visit to Seattle?
 Newcomer looking for a way to spend your first day off?
 Family visiting soon?
-As a lifelong Seattleite, this is my local’s guide to one day in Seattle!
+As a lifelong Seattleite, this is my born and raised local’s guide to one day in Seattle!
 If you’re looking for a day trip from Seattle outside the city, look here!
 If you’re looking for more ideas, check out my three day Seattle itinerary as well as my best things to do in Seattle.
 If you only have one day in Seattle, it’s helpful not to spend it all trying to get around the city.
 This day is all in the same part of town (except for the ferry ride to dinner, but you still don’t need or want a car for it!) and you can walk between these different places.

-After a morning wandering the market, when you’re ready for lunch there are many great places in and around the market such as the renowned Pink Door, or you could grab a sandwich from one of the shops or the best mac and cheese you’ve ever had at Beecher’s (there could be a long line).
+After a morning wandering the market, it’s time for lunch!
+There are many great places in and around the market such as the renowned Pink Door, or you could grab a sandwich from one of the shops or the best mac and cheese you’ve ever had at Beecher’s (there could be a long line).
 If you’re ready to get away from the market, you could head down to the waterfront to get some fish and chips at the Ivar’s (eat inside or grab to go from the fish bar on the street), a Seattle institution.
 Fish and chips are a winner, though my personal favorite is the smoked salmon chowder.
 Another delicious lunch option would be to head to the Uwajimaya food court, boasting many varieties of food from all over Asia.
-If you’d prefer to sit down, there are many great spots in the few blocks surrounding it in the International District.
+Near Uwajimaya there are many amazing restaurants in the few blocks surrounding it in the International District.

 After lunch, explore the historic Pioneer Square neighborhood, perhaps taking in Seattle’s Underground Tour, for a funny and quirky jaunt through the first generation of Seattle’s buildings (one level below the modern street level).
 Alternatively, you could spend some time in the Tea Room at the Panama Hotel (made famous by the Jamie Ford’s novel Hotel on the Corner of Bitter and Sweet).